(Photo Credit: Credit: Mark Newman / Getty Images)

 Wolves

 Attacks on our furry companions, however, are more common.
 Usually, these attacks occur on livestock guardian dogs.
 You’re unlikely to encounter a wolf in a suburban environment like you would a coyote.
 If you live in a location where wolves are present, use caution when walking wilderness trails, and don’t allow your dog to roam off-leash.
-However, wolves rarely approach environments where humans are present, so you likely don’t have to worry about a wolf showing up in your neighborhood.
+However, wolves rarely approach environments where humans are present, so you likely don’t have to worry about a wolf appearing in your neighborhood.

 You may have seen feel-good stories about wolves and dogs becoming friends.
 Although wolves are the ancestors of our pet dogs, they aren’t prone to happy coexistence.
 If you spot a wolf, don’t let your dog approach.
-Keep them on leash and try to leave the area.
+Keep them on a leash and try to leave the area.
 A wolf is more likely to view your charging dog as an attacker than a new playmate.

 Bears

 Bears have become an increasingly common ‘problem’ wild animal for dog owners in recent years.
 Why?
 Bears are suffering from habitat loss and fragmentation, which has led to more and more bears (and other animals) showing up in suburban environments in search of food.
 Black bears are the species you’re most likely to see browsing bird feeders or trash cans.
-This species is notoriously shy, and will likely retreat if you make a commotion.
+This species is notoriously shy and will likely retreat if you make a commotion.

 Mountain Lions